JudasDie/JudasDie.github.io/_pages/about.md

 **Biography**: Zhipeng is a Ph.D candidate working on computer vision and deep learning at [Institute of automation, Chinese Academy of Sciences (CASIA)](http://www.ia.cas.cn/) as of 2017.
 Before that he received the bachelor's degree at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in 2017.
 He worked as an intern in [Microsoft Research Asia](https://www.msra.cn/) in 2019.10-2020.6.
 His research interest includes video object tracking, segmentation and detection, neural architecture search, etc.

 **News**
+- **04/2021** - [SiamMOT](https://arxiv.org/abs/2104.09441) "One More Check: Making “Fake Background” Be Tracked Again" has been released!
+A pretty simple but strong SOTA method for multi-object tracking (MOT).
 - **03/2021** - [NLP+Tracking](https://sites.google.com/view/langtrackbenchmark/) "Towards More Flexible and Accurate Object Tracking with Natural Language: Algorithms and Benchmark" has been accepted by CVPR2021!
 - **12/2020** - [NocalSiam](https://ieeexplore.ieee.org/search/searchresult.jsp?newsearch=true&queryText=Nocal-Siam:%20Refining%20Visual%20Features%20and%20Response%20with%20Advanced%20Non-local%20Blocks%20for%20Real-time%20Siamese%20Tracking) paper for single-object tracking (SOT) has been accepted by IEEE Trans. on Image Processing(TIP)!
 - **10/2020** - [CSTrack](https://arxiv.org/pdf/2010.12138.pdf) paper for multi-object tracking (MOT) has been released!